 - Monitoring product availability

 - Optimizing copy and tweaking headlines to keep them fresh

 You can find out more in our 8 Tips for Quick Facebook Dynamic Product Ad Optimization post.

-- A/B test Collection Ad variations to find the winning formula and optimize your main image or video for more clicks
+- A/B test collection ad variations to find the winning formula for your specific target audience, and optimize your main image or video for more clicks.

 Bonus Content: How to Create the Perfect Facebook Video Ad

 Domain ads, sometimes called page post link ads, are ads that send Facebook users directly to your website from social media campaigns.
 They can be used to attract new shoppers, or to remarket site traffic or engaged users by pointing them back to a page, your brand, or a specific product landing page.